History of Bristol Rovers F.C.: 2020-present

 Ahead of the 2023–24 season, a majority share in the club's holding company was purchased by Kuwaiti businessman Hussain AlSaeed.
 In October 2023, the club announced the sacking of Joey Barton, appointing Matt Taylor two months later.
 Following a strong start to his time in charge, seeing him nominated for League One Manager of the Month for December, the season faded away into a fifteenth placed finish.

 In October 2024, the club announced that Hussain AlSaeed had reached an agreement to purchase the remaining 45% of shares owned by Wael and Samer Al Qadi.
 On the pitch, the poor end to the previous season continued into the 2024–25 season, culminating in Matt Taylor being sacked in December 2024.
 On 26 December 2024, the club appointed Iñigo Calderón for his first managerial role.
 Although he oversaw a small upturn in form during the early months of 2025, a dreadful run of form saw the side pick up just one point from their last ten matches, the club being relegated on 29 April.
 Following a 4–1 defeat to Blackpool on the final day of the season, Calderón departed the club.

 On 6 May 2025, the club re-appointed Darrell Clarke as head coach, returning to the club six-and-a-half years after his departure.
+In December 2025, Clarke was sacked from his role as manager following a club-record ten consecutive league defeats that left the club in 23rd position, being replaced by Steve Evans on a short-term deal until the end of the season.
+Having guided the club away from the relegation zone to a mid-table finish, Evans signed a new two-year deal as manager in April 2026.
+A 2–1 victory over Tranmere Rovers on 18 April secured Rovers' seventh consecutive victory, the first time the club had achieved this since 1953.